Also available in: Nederlands, Français, Deutsch

 R

 Remco de Graaf Founder of SkyStatus and Director of Content at Reshift Digital.
-Founder of Zoom.nl (120,000 users).
+Founder of Zoom.nl (120,000 users) and Zoom Academy (80,000 paying students).
 Flying Blue Platinum member since 2005 with 15+ mileage runs across 50+ countries.

 Expert answer